nimitpatel26/spark-weather-project/README.md

 ## Steps To Reproduce
 1. Create an AWS EMR cluster with access to Jupyter Hub and Spark.
 These options are visible after selecting advanced setup.
 2. SSH into the master node.
+Security group of master node might need to be modified to allow SSH access.
 3. Install the necessary libraries using pip.
 4. Create a SSH tunnel to the master node using the links provided.
 5. Store the CSV files in AWS S3.